its-Lyn/HopNotCLI/README.md

 ### Compilation
 Now, we can start installing the app! <br>
 Begin by opening your favourite `terminal emulator`!

-Aside the app, we will also need to clone the engine.

 ```bash
 git clone https://github.com/its-Lyn/HopNotCLI
 cd HopNotCLI